rendylutfiprabowo/si-mental/README.md

 - Customer data CRUD functionality
 - Auto seeder from Excel files
 - Modular structure supported by CodeIgniter 4
 ---
+## 🔐 Dummy Login Accounts
+Use the following dummy accounts to log in and explore the system:

+🛠 Admin
+Email: admin
+Password: admin123

+---

 ## 🛠️ Installation (If Cloning or Downloading ZIP from GitHub)